Did you know that the human gut is closely connected to many of the most important systems in your body?

 6. Try High Quality Prebiotics Or Probiotics

-Probiotics are live microorganisms taken as a supplement that are designed to improve or restore healthy gut flora.
+Probiotics are live microorganisms taken as a supplement that are designed to balance out the gut and promote healthy gut flora.
 They can also often be found in yogurts and many fermented foods.
-Prebiotics are specific foods that are said to help promote friendly gut bacteria.
+Prebiotics are specific foods that are said to help promote the growth of what's considered to be "healthy" gut bacteria.

-It’s important to consult with a medical professional when supplementing with probiotics if you have any existing medical conditions, as individuals with SIBO (Small Intestinal Bacterial Overgrowth) should generally not take probiotics.
+It’s important to consult with a medical professional when supplementing with probiotics if you have any existing medical conditions.

 7. Eat A Balanced Diet

 Simply changing the way you eat and finding what works best for you can be one of the quickest and simplest ways to quickly relieve gut issues.
-It’s best to avoid sugary, fried, fatty, and processed foods at all costs and replace them instead with foods high in nutrients, healthy fats, lean protein, and plenty of fiber.
+It’s generally best to avoid sugary, fried, fatty, and processed foods and replace them instead with foods high in nutrients, healthy fats, lean protein, and plenty of fiber.

-These unhealthy foods have been shown to destroy healthy gut bacteria and may also promote the growth of damaging gut bacteria.
+Processed, high-sugar foods have been shown to destroy healthy gut bacteria and may also promote the growth of what's thought of as "bad" gut bacteria.
 Eating smaller amounts at consistent, regular meal times has also been shown to improve digestive troubles in many cases.

 8. Pinpoint Food Sensitivities

-Either way, trying an elimination diet to find the culprit and then avoiding trigger foods can greatly alleviate gut issues.
-It’s possible that once the gut has returned to good health, you may be able to tolerate trigger foods again in the future.
+Either way, trying an elimination diet to find the culprit and then avoiding trigger foods may help to possibly alleviate gut issues.
+It’s possible that once your gut is feeling better, you may be able to tolerate trigger foods again in the future.

 It’s important to remember that food intolerance is different from food allergies, where the body’s immune system attacks specific triggers.